Audience menu for:

 Several program options are available to satisfy individual career needs:

 The Accounting A.A.S degree provides the foundation for entry level accounting careers.
 The Accounting Certificate prepares students for the AIPB Bookkeepers certification.
 The CPA Exam Lower-Level Certificate prepares students for the CPA exam.

-According to the 2012-2013 Occupational Outlook Handbook, employment of accountants is expected to grow 16% through 2020.
+According to the 2016-2017 Occupational Outlook Handbook, employment of accountants is expected to grow 11%, adding over 142,000 positions by 2024.
 Most jobs require at least a bachelor’s degree in accounting or a related field, and competition will be keen for the most prestigious jobs.
 Most employers prefer applicants who are familiar with computers and their applications in accounting.
 For beginning accounting and auditing positions in the federal government, four years of college are required (including 24 semester hours in accounting) or an equivalent combination of education and experience.

 Prof. James Baker